Data-Science-Project-G13/monitoring-athletes-performance/NOTES.md

 ## Building Models
 May need to train models activity-wisely, since the features are filling out differently between activities.
 Otherwise, should only choose the features that have same situations across activities.

+Because imputation was done activity-wisely, many of the values are nnot imputed.